 "Fermentation may have been a greater discovery than fire."David Wallace

 Forget everything you think you know about vegetables and let me tell you what happens when you culture them.
-Grow your own probiotics in a jar of vegetables, and you’ll be shocked and amazed at all they can do.
-I feel like I’ve been standing on the top of a mountain singing the praises of cultured vegetables for fifteen years and some have listened and others not, but I knew one day there would be a tipping point and that day is almost here.
+Grow your own probiotics in a jar of vegetables, and you’ll be shocked and amazed at everything they can do.
+I feel like I’ve been standing on the top of a mountain singing the praises of cultured vegetables for years and some have listened and others not, but I knew one day there would be a tipping point and that day is almost here.
 My life was dramatically changed by a jar of cultured vegetables that was teeming with billions of probiotics.
-Cultured veggies continue to amaze me and fill me with wonder but the help they provide can far surpass the things I have seen in myself and countless others.
+Cultured veggies continue to amaze me and fill me with wonder, but the help they provide can far surpass the things I have seen in myself and countless others.
 My everyday life is made better by eating a spoonful of these amazing vegetables.
 We keep a jar in our fridge at all times . . . okay, like at least six or more jars to be truthful.
 I like variety, what can I say?
 They will last for months on end.
 They are one of my secret weapons.
 I am crazy for these foods.
 They are more than food to me.
 They work like magic because of the special bacteria Lactobacillus plantarum (L. plantarum).
 Check out my many reasons to eat this superfood!

 Reasons To Make Cultured Vegetables

 This special bacteria (L. plantarum) can help remove pesticides and chemicals not only from the veggies but inside of you too.
 It’s exciting that microbes can help us by removing pesticides from our vegetables.
 It’s often a hardship for people to always buy organic, but the healthy bacteria L. plantarum can remedy this.
 L. plantarum bacterial strains studied from fermented vegetables in kimchi were found to be capable of degrading four different organophosphorus insecticides by using them as a source of carbon and phosphorous.